w3f/polkadot-wiki/docs/learn-comparison-ethereum-2.md

 ## Upgrades

-Upgrades on Ethereum 2.0 will follow the normal hard-fork procedure, requiring validators to upgrade their nodes in order to implement protocol changes.
+Upgrades on Ethereum 2.0 will follow the normal hard-fork procedure, requiring validators to upgrade their nodes to implement protocol changes.

 Using the Wasm meta-protocol, Polkadot can enact chain upgrades and successful proposals without a hard fork.
 Anything that is within the STF, the transaction queue, or off-chain workers can be